vishalcloudyuga/dcos-docs/1.8/overview/components.md

   </tr>
   <tr>
     <td>Admin Router Agent</td>
-    <td>This component is a high performance web server and a reverse proxy server that lists all of the agent nodes in your cluster.</td>
+    <td>This component (<code>dcos-adminrouter-agent</code>)is a high performance web server and a reverse proxy server that lists all of the agent nodes in your cluster.</td>
   </tr>
   <tr>
     <td>Admin Router Master</td>